stainedhead/gosqlpp-mcp-server/README.md

 The server provides the following MCP tools:

 **Note**: All tools internally use sqlpp's `--stdin` interface to send commands.
 Schema commands like `@schema-tables` and SQL statements are sent as input via stdin to the sqlpp process.

+For detailed information about MCP protocol testing and tool validation, see [MCP_TESTING.md](documentation/MCP_TESTING.md).

 ### Schema Commands Reference